nthnluu/weenix/README.md

 # weenix
 A full operating system kernel, based on Unix, built as a semester-long project in CS 1690 (Operating Systems) at Brown University.
-You can read more about the course and the individual projects [here](https://github.com/brown-cs1690/handout/wiki).
+Read more about the course and the individual projects [here](https://github.com/brown-cs1690/handout/wiki).

 The projects, in order of completion:
 * **Procs** - Threads, processes, and synchronization primitives.